KordonDev/clap-detector/README.md

-Clap detection module for node js
+Audio detection module for node js
 ===

 ## Synopsis

-ClapDetector is a hand clap detection module for nodejs (iojs).
-It detects a clap or a series of claps and allows you to trigger callbacks whenever these events happen.
+AudioDetecor is a audio detection module for nodejs.
+It can detects short audios like claps or peeping and allows you to trigger callbacks whenever these events happen.
+It can also trigger on a sequence of detected audios.
-I created this module for my personal assistant project on a Raspberry Pi (raspbian).
-The clap detection allows me to activate the assistant whenever I need it (and prevents it from continuously listening out for instructions or interpreting random noises as instructions)

 ## Requirements
 This module works on linux based OS (raspbian, Ubuntu, Debian...) using alsa for audio and a working microphone or Mac OS X using coreaudio.